Texas Earns a Poor Grade for Integrity

 So, the Lone Star State—which now boasts 25.7 million residents—gets generally high marks for making information available to the public.
 But it has a long way to go when it comes to holding state officials fully accountable, government watchdogs say.
 In keeping political agendas separate from official state business at the highest levels of government, they say, Texas also falls short.

-Tom “Smitty” Smith, director of Public Citizen’s Texas office and a veteran activist at the capitol.
+Tom “Smitty” Smith, director of Public Citizen’s Texas office and a veteran activist at the capitol.“It is far worse in that regard than it’s ever been before,” said

 Public officials sometimes find ways to delay before handing over public information.
 Financial disclosure reports contain significant loopholes.
 And, in perhaps the most pronounced example of free rein for Texas elected officials, campaign contributions to candidates and political committees are unlimited, except in judicial elections.